Website icon Xpert.Digital

 The EU's trade deficit with China has steadily increased in recent years.
 European exporters also continue to complain about a lack of access to the Chinese market.

-2. Technological dependence
+2. Technological dependency

 3. Geopolitical tensions